hands-on-cloud/hands-on.cloud/hugo/content/Monitoring Solutions For Your Serverless Applications/index.md

 Using those services, engineers and developers usually do:

-* tracing transactions in distributed serverless environments
+* tracing transactions in distributed serverless environments.
-* profiling to study performance and cold starts
+* profiling to study performance and cold starts.
-* observe logs for error and abnormal behavior patterns (CloudWatch Insights, Google Cloud Monitoring)
+* observe logs for error and abnormal behavior patterns (CloudWatch Insights, Google Cloud Monitoring).

 AWS provides a Dead Letter Queue (DLQ) feature for their Lambda functions in addition to monitoring capabilities.
 You can quickly and easily capture events that were not processed by Lambda function in SNS or SQS, and react to them later or immediately.
 This topic covered more detail in our article [Using SNS And SQS As Target For AWS Lambda Dead Letter Queue](https://hands-on.cloud/using-sns-and-sqs-as-target-for-aws-lambda-dead-letter-queue/).
 To the moment of writing, there’s no alternative to such features in other cloud providers.

-## Serverless Monitoring Solutions
+## Serverless Monitoring Solutions.

 Let’s start our list from monitoring services that are provided by every single cloud provider first.
 Then we jump to a big list of 3rd party platforms, which are available for you.

-### Amazon CloudWatch
+### Amazon CloudWatch.

 {{< my-picture name="Monitoring - Amazon CloudWatch" >}}

 [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) is a comprehensive monitoring solution and standard de-facto in the AWS cloud platform.
 It can provide you with data and actionable insights about every component of your application stack.

 Amazon CloudWatch is also integrated with all AWS services and provided you an ability to construct your custom Dashboards, where you can put any monitoring metrics.
 It gives you almost unlimited monitoring capabilities, the ability to optimize your service and resource utilization, and get a unified view of operational health.